-Eve Hesselroth, Owner of Clay Fitness; M.S., CPT, USA Weightlifting Coach, Level 1.
+Eve Hesselroth – Owner of Clay Fitness; M.S., CPT, CES, USA Weightlifting Coach, Level 1

 Eve started her fitness journey with yoga in 1998 in Austin, TX.
 After graduating from UVA, she spent several years ignoring her health at a desk job in human resources and wanted to get fit and healthy before starting a family.
 Eve greatly enjoyed practicing hatha yoga through two pregnancies and post-partum.
 She turned to a serious 5-year vinyasa practice, which ended with a hip injury, a years-long recovery, and a new-found respect for not ignoring your body’s cues.